 Annex 1 provides definitions of the technical terms used in this standard.

 Annex 2 contains the additional generic guidance.
-Key international laws and conventions applicable to the production of palm oil are set out in Annex 3.
+Key international and National laws and conventions applicable to the production of palm oil in PNG and Solomon Islands are set out in Annex 3.

 This document identifies critical (C) Indicators proposed by the RSPO Principles and Criteria Review Task Force and endorsed by the RSPO BoG on 12 October 2018.
 The English version of this document shall always prevail in case of any discrepancy or inconsistency between the English version and other translated versions.